debtano/multi-node-vagrant-for-kubernetes/README.md

 After cloning you should be able to :

 1. vagrant status
-2. vagrant up (everything or by machine)
+2. vagrant up (everything or by machine) -will download the box https://app.vagrantup.com/debtano/boxes/kuberdeb/versions/0.0.1
 3. vagrant ssh master
 4. kubeadm init